Skip to Content

 The Postgraduate Diploma in Māori Visual Arts is a course for students who already possess a qualification in Māori Art or who can demonstrate equivalent qualifications.
 It is a stepping stone to the Master of Māori Visual Arts.
 Most aspiring Masters students first enrol in the postgraduate diploma, then transfer to the Masters after a year if they achieve the required grade (B average or above)

-In the postgraduate diploma, you will balance independent creative work in the studio with learning in Māori studies or museum studies, although art-making will be what you spend most of your time doing.
-Students who have over 10 years of exhibition practice can apply to do a studio-only postgraduate diploma; just talk to us about your situation.
+In the postgraduate diploma, you will balance independent creative work in the studio with learning in Māori studies or museum studies - although you will spend most of your time making art.
+Students who have over ten years of exhibition practice can apply to do a studio-only postgraduate diploma; just talk to us about your situation.

 Students can study on campus, with studio space provided, or by distance.
 Full-time and part-time options are available, so you can fit study around work and whanau commitments.

 Postgraduate study is hard work but hugely rewarding and empowering.
 It is not just ‘more of the same’ undergraduate study.
 You will find you have to be more self-directed, especially in planning your time.
 You will develop a deeper understanding of how to express Māori or indigenous visual culture.